Skip to content

 So what’s a Christian girl to do?

 This is where I urge you to talk to your parents or another trusted Christian adult or mentor.
 I highly recommend including a trusted male in the conversation.
 Males have a different perspective and might help you to see the big picture.
-They can offer tips on dressing modestly that many of us women never would’ve thought of.
+They can offer tips on dressing modestly that many of us never would’ve thought of.

 While I won’t give you a long list of swimsuit shopping guidelines, here’s one piece of advice too valuable for me to keep to myself.
 Ready for some big sister tough love?